 ITIS consists of 52 products and 17 product groups.
 The ITIS Survey is the main source of UK trade in services data, covering most industries but with several exceptions such as:

 Data for the excluded industries are obtained from other sources and are not included in this bulletin.
 Statistics presented are not seasonally adjusted.

 The quarterly sample is made up of approximately 2,200 businesses and the annual sample is made up of approximately 15,500 businesses.
 The survey data from both the quarterly and annual results are combined to produce the annual ITIS estimates and are used as a main data source to compile total trade in services estimates.

-ITIS data are collected by both industry and product on a geographical basis, by collecting data for the countries to which services are exported to and where they are imported from.
+ITIS data are collected by both industry and product on a geographical basis, by collecting data for the countries which services are exported to, and those they are imported from.
 These data are primarily used in the compilation of the services account for the UK’s Balance of Payments (BoP), which in turn contributes towards the measure of UK gross domestic product (GDP).
 The ITIS estimates are published annually.

 Uses and users

 Government and business users also use the data for economic assessment.
-The Department for International Trade (DIT) states that the ITIS survey is the only source of product detail for UK services and is essential for UK regional exports analyses.
-DIT also use the ITIS survey data to monitor the competitiveness of UK businesses and to gain a better understanding of the level of service exports.
+The Department for International Trade (DIT) states that the ITIS Survey is the only source of product detail for UK services and is essential for UK regional exports analyses.
+DIT also uses the ITIS Survey data to monitor the competitiveness of UK businesses and to gain a better understanding of the level of service exports.

-In addition, the Scottish Government (SG) also shows significant interest in the survey results to supplement Scotland’s Global Connections Survey (GCS) and the Department for Digital, Culture, Media and Sport (DCMS) use the ITIS data in one of their main outputs, the Creative Industries statistical bulletin.
+In addition, the Scottish Government also shows significant interest in the survey results to supplement Scotland’s Global Connections Survey (GCS), and the Department for Digital, Culture, Media and Sport (DCMS) use the ITIS data in one of their main outputs, the Creative Industries statistical bulletin.

 Strengths and limitations